Smartest Ways to Protect Your Small Business From a Cyberattack

 Even though the above strategies are not infallible, your company will be that much stronger for having put these steps into action.
 The potential damage that a cyberattack can inflict on your bottom line — and the goodwill you’ve established with customers — is catastrophic.
 So don’t wait until you suffer at the hands of a malicious hacker to put your customers’ privacy and your company’s future first.

-At Incfile, we prioritize your company’s success by giving you the guidance and knowledge you can use as you manage your business.
+At Incfile, we prioritize your company’s success by giving you the guidance and knowledge you can use as you grow your business.
 Our extensive resources will help you fortify your company as you work toward its long-term sustainability, both online and in the minds of your customers.